 "Sanji, can I have cola?" the cyborg asked, beginning to feel rather sluggish.
 Rather comically, as soon as the words had left his lips, Franky's flamboyant blue hair became limp and lifeless, lacking its usual shine and impressive volume.

-"Of course," the green haired cook replied.
+"Of course," the cook replied.
 He approached the fridge and glanced at the keypad on the door, glancing over to his Captain who remained sat at the table.
 "Turn around Luffy," he demanded, ignoring the raven's protests.

 "As if I could see from here!"
 Luffy replied sulkily as Usopp covered his eyes with a pair of hands.